Property Surveys: How To Get One And What They Cost

 The more information you have, the easier it will be for you to find the survey you need.
 Not all records will be digitized, but the results of your search may help you narrow down the exact office where your survey is located.
 You can then call the office and ask if they can mail you a copy of the survey.

-Geographical Information System (GIS) maps and property search sites are a better option if you have limited information on your property.
+Geographic Information System (GIS) maps and property search sites are a better option if you have limited information on your property.
 However, these sites often charge a fee or require a subscription.

 Contact The Previous Surveyor

-Land surveyors keep copies of the property surveys they complete.
-(Legally, the survey belongs to them.)
-If you know the name and contact information of the previous land surveyor, try reaching out.
+Land surveyors keep copies of the property surveys they complete (legally, the survey belongs to them).
+If you know the name and contact information of the previous land surveyor, try contacting them.
 It’s very likely that, for a fee, they can send you a copy.
-Land surveys usually last 5 to 10 years after they are completed, so if the previous survey was done a long time ago, it’s probably a good idea to get a new one done even if you locate the official document.

-How Much Does A Property Survey Cost?
+How Much Does A Land Survey Cost?

 Property Survey FAQs